vippsas/vipps-recurring-api/vipps-recurring-api.md

 }
 ```

-**Note:** There is no need to supply the agreement with a `price` field, this will be ignored since the user picks the allowed max amount themself.
+**Note:** There is no need to supply the agreement with a `price` field, this will be ignored since the user picks the allowed max amount themselves.

 **Restrictions when using variable amount:**